 Curious about Conscious Design- what it means and how can you implement it into your own design process?
-Check out our live recorded Conscious Design Kick-off workshop.
-A fireside chat with industry pros, sharing their work and philosophy on Conscious Design.
-Following the kick-off is a 4 part series Conscious Design in Fashion, led by Author and Entrepreneur Ian Peteraman.
-Based on his book Conscious Design in which he breaks down the design process into 4 Key Pillars to achieve Consciousness in design.
-Video replay, plus more exclusive content, is available for free through our community platform.
+Check out our Conscious Design on-demand webinar.
+Listen in as we chat with Author and Entrepreneur Ian Peteraman, based on his book Conscious Design in which he breaks down the design process into 5 Key Pillars to achieve Consciousness in design.

-Typically when designing a new item, there are four basic elements considered; shape or silhouette, line, color, and texture.
-As the industry becomes more aware of our effects on the planet, we add a fifth element to be considered: Consciousness.
+When designing a new item, fundamental elements are usually taken into account: shape or silhouette, line, color, and texture.
+As the industry grows more conscious of our environmental impact, a new element is added to the list: Consciousness.

 So what is Conscious Design?
 What does that mean?